-The learner will learn basic car handling skills.
+• The learner will learn basic car handling skills.

-• The learner must only drive with an appropriate supervising driver but are required to record the hours in a logbook (available to purchase from Service Tasmania stores).
+- The learner must only drive with an appropriate supervising driver, but is not required to record the hours in a logbook (available to purchase from Service Tasmania stores). - Must pass a practical on-road assessment at the end of the L1 stage, before moving on to the L2 stage.